 Dylan Metrano Dylan Metrano is a musician and papercutting artist.
 He is the author of the books All My Friends Are Right Here With Me: A Decade in the Indie Rock Underground, Monhegan Island Papercuttings, and Meet Me Where We Survive: Jason Molina Interviews, 1998-2002.
 He also is a co-founder of the Free Art Show, and edited the book Free Art: Take One.
-He illustrated the forthcoming children’s book “Every Day Birds“, out February 23, 2016.
-He lives on Monhegan Island, Maine, and has played in several bands, including Tiger Saw, Hamlet Idiot, Tiny Fires, The Hotel Alexis, and Cape Snow.
+He illustrated the children’s book “Every Day Birds” by Amy Ludwig VanDerwater, and the poetry book Tangle of Bone by Rebecca Hennessy.
+He lives on Monhegan Island, Maine, and has played in several bands, including Tiger Saw, Hamlet Idiot, The Hotel Alexis, and Cape Snow.

 Dylan Metrano’s artwork website